flix/book/src/associated-types.md

 }
 ```

 The `Addable` trait now has an associated type called `Rhs`.
-We can refer to it
+We refer to it as
-as `Addable.Rhs[t]` as seen in the signature of `Add`.
+`Addable.Rhs[t]` as seen in the signature of `add`.
 Whenever we declare an
-instance of `Addable`, we must specify the associated effect.
+instance of `Addable`, we must specify the associated type.

 We can still implement instances for integers and strings, as before.
+For
-For example:
+example:

 ```flix
 instance Addable[Int32] {